emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 Memory Growth
 -------------

-Building with ``-s ALLOW_MEMORY_GROWTH=1`` allows the total amount of memory used to change depending on the demands of the application.
+Building with ``-sALLOW_MEMORY_GROWTH`` allows the total amount of memory used to change depending on the demands of the application.
 This is useful for apps that don't know ahead of time how much they will need.

 Viewing code optimization passes
 --------------------------------